bmeaut/ahk-github-automation/README.md

 ## Applications

-**[GitHub Monitor](./github-monitor)**: An Azure function written in .NET Core with a http webhook registered as a GitHub Application that manages the workflow of homework submissions.
-Performs automatic actions on repositories acting as submissions and monitors proper usage of pull reqeusts.
+**[GitHub Monitor](./github-monitor)**: An Azure function written in .NET Core with an http webhook registered as a GitHub Application that manages the workflow of homework submissions.
+Performs automatic actions on repositories acting as submissions and monitors proper usage of pull requests.

-**[Publish Results to PR](./publish-results-pr)**: A [containerized](https://github.com/users/akosdudas/packages/container/package/ahk-publish-results-pr) Go application that processes the output of evaluator applications and publishes the results to the student into a pull request, as well as forwarding it to the _grade management_ application.
+**[Publish Results to PR](./publish-results-pr)**: A [containerized](https://github.com/users/akosdudas/packages/container/package/ahk-publish-results-pr) Go application that processes the output of evaluator applications and publishes the results into a pull request for the student to see, as well as forwarding it to the _grade management_ application.

 **[Grade Management](./grade-management)**: An Azure function written in .NET Core that accepts grades from the other applications and stores them in Azure CosmosDB database.
 Helps teachers by reducing the administration of submissions and grades.